Engine and exhaust modifications

 Passenger car derivatives - panel vans and utilities under 4.5 tonne GVM

-The requirements for passenger car derivatives manufactured on or after the 1st July 1976 are identical to those for passenger cars.
+The requirements for passenger car derivatives manufactured on or after 1 July 1976 are identical to those for passenger cars.

 For vehicles manufactured prior to this date there are no requirements except for positive crankcase ventilation (PCV).